 WONG Heang Fine

 Mr WONG Heang Fine joined Surbana Jurong in 2015 as its Group Chief Executive Officer and Board Director.
-Since then, the firm has grown into one of the largest urban, infrastructure and management services consulting firms in Asia with a global talent pool of over 16,500 employees based in more than 120 offices in over 40 countries worldwide.
+Since then, the firm has grown into a global urban, infrastructure and management services consulting firms with a talent pool of over 16,000 employees based in more than 120 offices in over 40 countries worldwide.

 Mr Wong also sits on the boards of three of Surbana Jurong’s member companies – SMEC, AETOS and Sino-Sun.
 He is Chairman of Sino-Sun.